Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Controlled change in music is important for listener interest.
 Changes may take many forms, such as varying the note range, tempo, loudness or velocity, melody, chords, rhythm, instruments, pan positions, or effects like Arpeggio or Note Bend.

-You can control both the timing and the nature of the changes using simple constants, or with mathematical expressions that may include current MIDI control values, random values, current computer keyboard states or mouse position, input or buffered notes, or oscillators.
+You can control both the timing and the nature of the changes using simple constants, or with mathematical expressions that may include current MIDI control values, random values, current computer keyboard states or mouse position, input or buffered notes, oscillators, or user input via Field entry.

 A simple Changes command might be I1=44 which sets the Instrument number for Voice 1 to 44 (Tremolo Strings).
 A slightly more complex command might be I2=?(0,15), which randomly selects one of the Piano (0-7) or Chromatic Percussion (8-15) instruments for Voice 2.